-This research is based on a collaboration between Hill (8 - Chemistry) and Goulson (5 - Biological Sciences) with environmental chemistry complementing ecological and entomological expertise.
-The research presented here represents a series of experiments that were able to trace and quantify pesticides through an ecological system from soil to plant to pollinator to colony, research that would not have been possible without this interdisciplinary collaboration.
+This research is based on a collaboration between Goulson (5 - Biological Sciences) and Hill (8 - Chemistry) with ecological and entomological expertise complementing environmental chemistry.
+The research presented here represents a series of experiments that were able to trace and quantify pesticides through an ecological system from soil to plant to pollinator to colony - research that would not have been possible without this interdisciplinary collaboration.